United Fruit Company: Reputation

 The business practices of United Fruit were also frequently criticized by journalists, politicians, and artists in the United States.
 Little Steven released a song in 1987 called "Bitter Fruit", with lyrics that referred to a hard life for a company "far away", and whose accompanying video depicted orange groves worked by peasants overseen by wealthy managers.
 The lyrics and scenery are generic, but United Fruit (or its successor Chiquita) was reputedly the target.

 US Secretary of State John Foster Dulles and his law firm of Sullivan & Cromwell negotiated land giveaways to the United Fruit Company in Guatemala and Honduras.
 John Foster Dulles's brother, Allen Dulles, who was head of the CIA under Eisenhower, also did legal work for United Fruit.
 The Dulles brothers and Sullivan & Cromwell were on the United Fruit payroll for thirty-eight years.
-Recent research has uncovered the names of multiple other government officials who received benefits from United Fruit:

-John Foster Dulles, who represented United Fruit while he was a law partner at Sullivan & Cromwell – he negotiated that crucial United Fruit deal with Guatemalan officials in the 1930s – was Secretary of State under Eisenhower; his brother Allen, who did legal work for the company and sat on its board of directors, was head of the CIA under Eisenhower; Henry Cabot Lodge, who was America's ambassador to the UN, was a large owner of United Fruit stock; Ed Whitman, the United Fruit PR man, was married to Ann Whitman, Dwight Eisenhower's personal secretary.
-You could not see these connections until you could – and then you could not stop seeing them.